 Plus, it is so delicious and versatile, it’s equally perfect for all you expert bread makers.

-Can I get an amen from any or all of you that have made this roll recipe and fallen in love?
+Can I get an amen from any or all of you that have made these French bread rolls and fallen in love?

 Judging by the comments, it is an easy favorite for hundreds of others, not just me.